Holding a Black Lives Matter Sign in America's Most Racist Town: Background

-Content
+Production

+"Holding a Black Lives Matter Sign in America's Most Racist Town" was filmed over three days.
+Bliss strapped a GoPro camera to his chest and cut a hole through his T-shirt to film people interacting with him.
+Bliss said he spent around eight hours per day holding the sign in Harrison: July 9 at a busy intersection and July 10 and 11 outside a Walmart supercenter.

 The video features Bliss holding a sign that reads "Black Lives Matter" in various locations, including on various roadsides and in front of a Walmart supercenter.
-Passersby stop by and make various statements, including "White Lives Matter", "All Lives Matter", the n-word, Anti-Semitic pejoratives, and "Are you a Marxist?"
-One woman states that "(black lives) don't fucking matter", justifying it by saying "I have black friends".
+Passersby stop by and make various statements, including "White Lives Matter", "All Lives Matter", "nigger", Anti-Semitic pejoratives, and "Are you a Marxist?"
+One woman states "Fuck black lives", justifying it by saying "and I have black friends".

-A man in a cream-colored Camry drives past Bliss and physically threatens him, stating, “About 10 minutes, I’m gonna be back.
-You better be fucking gone.”
-Multiple passerby make comparisons to Black Lives Matter as "the biggest hoax there ever was" and "the next thing to ISIS."
+A man in a cream-colored Camry drives past Bliss and physically threatens him, stating, "About 10 minutes, I'm gonna be back.
+You better be fucking gone."
+One passerby claims that Black Lives Matter is "the biggest hoax there ever was" and another responds that it's "the next thing to ISIS."
 Near the end of the video, Bliss is kicked out of the aforementioned Walmart supercenter despite citing a recently implemented Walmart policy working to prevent racism in its stores.

 At the very end of the video, Bliss receives a note written on a napkin.
 The note reads: "Ignore the haters [you're] being peaceful what [you're] doing is good just a friendly reminder Don't give up hope".
-Pajiba commented that "there’s a nice moment in the last 10 seconds of the video that reminds me that, for every hick town like Harrison, Arkansas, there’s an ashamed teenager dying to get out.
-I hope you do, kiddo."

 Reception

-"Holding a Black Lives Matter Sign in America's Most Racist Town" has over 11 million views on YouTube as of June 2022.
+"Holding a Black Lives Matter Sign in America's Most Racist Town" has over 12 million views on YouTube as of January 2024.

-Near the end of the video, Bliss is kicked out of a Walmart despite explaining to the manager ("Mike") that a recently implemented Walmart policy is working to prevent racial discrimination in its stores.
-In a statement to USA Today, Walmart stated, “As a company committed to racial equity, we stand in solidarity with the Black community, and are appalled some chose to express themselves in such a hurtful way."
+Near the end of the video, Bliss is kicked out of a Walmart after explaining to the manager ("Mike") that a recently implemented Walmart policy is working to prevent racial discrimination in its stores.
+In a statement to USA Today, Walmart stated, "As a company committed to racial equity, we stand in solidarity with the Black community, and are appalled some chose to express themselves in such a hurtful way."